 Say you wake up in the middle of the night, the lights are out, and your partner has gone to bed.
 Maybe you’re a little uncomfortable on the couch, so what do you do?
 Get up and move to the bed, of course.

-While you’re more likely to get better sleep in bed, unnecessary nighttime movement may negatively affect your sleep quality.
-Oura members can consult their Movement Graph in the Oura App to gauge how moving around during the night might impact their sleep.
+While you’re more likely to get better sleep in bed, the additional nighttime movement may negatively affect your sleep quality by causing stretches of awake time during the night.

 It Reduces Sleep Pressure